idaholab/MontePy/doc/source/developing.rst

          IMP:E=0

 For the data_block case the output should be a complete MCNP input that stands on its own.
+You should check ``self.has_changed_print_style`` to help determine if the output has mutated.
+Next you also need to check the modifier object owned by every cell for if any of them have mutated.
+See the :class:`mcnpy.data_cards.universe_card.UniverseCard` implementation for an example.

-For this though you need to remember that this object being called will have no data.
+For printing in the data block though you need to remember that this object being called will have no data.
 You will need to iterate over: ``self._problem.cells`` and retrieve the data from there.
 You may find the new function: :func:`mcnpy.mcnp_card.MCNP_Card.compress_repeat_values` helpful.